AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-configuring-traffic.md

 There are scenarios where origin selectors should be used to route traffic through AEM Publish to AEM Edge Delivery Services:

 * Some content is delivered by a domain managed by AEM Publish, while other content from the same domain is delivered by Edge Delivery Services
-* Content delivered by Edge Delivery Services would benefit from rules deployed via Configuration Pipeline, including traffic filter rules or request/response transformations
+* Content delivered by Edge Delivery Services would benefit from rules deployed via Config Pipeline, including traffic filter rules or request/response transformations

 Here is an example of an origin selector rule that can accomplish this: